mcclure/pocket-riscv-rs/README.md

 This is a test app to demonstrate sprite drawing in the openfpga-litex (Pocket RISC-V) core.
 All drawing is done in CPU.

+It will draw 2 sprites to begin with.
+You can select a sprite using LEFT and RIGHT d-pad and change its image with UP and DOWN d-pad.
+To add additional sprites, press RIGHT many times.
+To check the currently selected sprite, press L. To halt the selected sprite's automatic movement, press X. To move the selected sprite manually, hold L and use the d-pad.
+To reset the selected sprite to upper left, press A. To delete the selected sprite, press B.

+This example uses some mildly fancy features to get performance:

+- PNGs are decoded in build.rs and embedded into the executable.
+- Drawing is double-buffered.
+- Only rectangles which have changed are updated frame to frame.

+In my testing, I can get about 13 sprites before I start missing frame deadlines (as measured by speed-debug, see [run.txt](run.txt)).
+I think I can bump that up around 2x with some optimizations.

 # Usage

 See [run.txt](run.txt)